min2ha/ukwa-site/content/target/59209/index.en.md

   "start_date": "2017-11-28T09:00:00Z"
 }

-# Gigs review things to do what's on in Inverness highland!

 A website based in the highlands, that aims to review events, shows, gigs and activities in the region